DataFire/Integrations/integrations/generated/azure_compute/README.md

 ### VirtualMachineScaleSetUpdateOSDisk
 * VirtualMachineScaleSetUpdateOSDisk `object`: Describes virtual machine scale set operating system disk Update Object.
 This should be used for Updating VMSS OS Disk.
   * caching [Caching](#caching)
+  * diskSizeGB `integer`: Specifies the size of the operating system disk in gigabytes.
+This element can be used to overwrite the size of the disk in a virtual machine image. <br><br> This value cannot be larger than 1023 GB
   * image [VirtualHardDisk](#virtualharddisk)
   * managedDisk [VirtualMachineScaleSetManagedDiskParameters](#virtualmachinescalesetmanageddiskparameters)
   * vhdContainers `array`: The list of virtual hard disk container uris.